 What options do I have if I have trouble giving my pet their prescribed medications?

 Be sure to mention this to your AVSEC doctor or discharge nurse.
 We have lots of strategies to help you successfully medicate your pet, including options for compounding your pet’s medications into tasty treats!

 Will my pet have the same doctor throughout their stay?

-There are 11 different specialists & emergency veterinarians and five interns on staff at Alpenglow Veterinary Specialty + Emergency Center and AVSEC is open 24 hours a day, so you may speak to many doctors throughout your pet’s stay.
+There are 11 different specialists & emergency veterinarians and three interns on staff at Alpenglow Veterinary Specialty + Emergency Center and we are open 24 hours a day, so you may speak to many doctors throughout your pet’s stay.
 A different doctor may be directing your pet’s care on different days, but rest assured that each of these doctors is knowledgeable about your pet’s case.
 Likely, after your emergency visit, you will be advised to visit your family veterinarian but sometimes your veterinarian may ask to have one of our specialist help assist with your pet’s needs.
 The doctors hold “rounds” two times a day at 8 a.m. and 5:30 p.m. to discuss each hospitalized patient.
 Your pet receives the benefit of having the input of multiple doctors and specialists each day.
 When you call, our receptionist directs your call to the doctor on duty that is responsible for your pet’s care at that time.
 The doctor on duty will inform you of the specialist’s opinions and assessments.

 When can I call to check on my pet?